Member of staff responsible for Music – Mrs Jilks

 Teaching and Learning methods

 Our school uses the national scheme of work for music as the basis for its curriculum planning.
 We have adapted the national scheme so that the topics that the children study in music build upon prior learning.
 These topics are then taught through the implementation of ‘The Music Express’ Scheme.
-The children are taught in one hour sessions by a Music Teacher who liaises closely with the class teacher in order that they share knowledge of skills and progress.
+The children are taught in one hour sessions by the class teacher in order that they share knowledge of skills and progress.
 While there are opportunities for children of all abilities to develop their skills and knowledge in each teaching unit, the progression planned into the scheme of work means that the children are increasingly challenged as they move through the school.
 All Children across the Key Stages have the opportunity to play a musical instrument from a selection that includes recorder, clarinet and ukulele.
+We also have a school rock band.

 Our music planning is geared to three aspects of progress: